Elizabeth Holmes Promised Miracles By A Finger Prick. Her Fraud Trial Starts Tuesday

 Both she and Balwani, who will be tried separately next year, have pleaded not guilty.
 If convicted, each faces a prison sentence of up to 20 years.

 Holmes, who has since married the heir to a California hotel chain, Billy Evans, recently gave birth.
-Her lawyers have requested arrangements so that she may bring her baby boy to court.
+The judge has said there will be arrangements allowing her to care for her baby boy in the courthouse.

 Holmes cultivated a mystique that included a signature black turtleneck like Apple co-founder Steve Jobs, whom she greatly admired.